 - Similarly, you can configure settings for Oracle database archived logs processing on the Oracle tab.

-- Select Perform copy-only (lets another application use logs) if you want to use native application means or a third-party tool to process transaction logs.
+- Select Perform copy only (lets another application use logs) if you want to use native application means or a third-party tool to process transaction logs.
 Veeam Backup & Replication will create a copy-only backup for the selected machine.
 The copy-only backup preserves a chain of full/differential backup files and transaction logs, so Veeam Backup & Replication will not trigger transaction log truncation.
-This option is recommended if you are using another backup tool to perform machine guest-level backup, and this tool maintains consistency of the database state.
-To learn more, see Veeam Backup & Replication User Guide.
+This option is recommended if you are using another backup tool to perform the machine guest-level backup, and this tool maintains consistency of the database state.
+To learn more, see the Guest Processing section of the Veeam Backup & Replication User Guide.

 With this option selected, the SQL and Oracle tabs will not be available.

-To configure settings on the SQL tab, follow the instructions provided in the Backup and Restore of Microsoft SQL Server Databases.
+For more information on configuring Microsoft SQL Server processing settings, see Backup and Restore of Microsoft SQL Server Databases.

 - Exclude the following files and folders — with this option selected, you can specify what files and folders must be excluded from the backup.

-- Include only the following files and folders – with this option selected, you can specify exactly what files and folders should be only included in the backup.
+- Include only the following files and folders — with this option selected, you can specify exactly what files and folders must be only included in the backup.

 Click Add and specify what files and folders you want to include or exclude.

 To form the list of exclusions or inclusions, you can use full paths to files and folders, environmental variables and file masks with the asterisk (*) and question mark (?) characters.
-For more information, refer to the corresponding section of the Veeam Backup & Replication User Guide.
+For more information, see VM Guest OS File Exclusion section of the Veeam Backup & Replication User Guide.